mitchellkolb/haskell/README.md

     alt="Website Badge" />
 </p>

 While learning about how to use haskell I coded a series of functions to solve specific programming problems.
-The goal was to enhance skills in functional programming, tail-recursion, and higher-order functions.
+The goal was to improve my skills in functional programming, tail-recursion, and higher-order functions.
 The tasks included writing functions for list operations, tree manipulation, and custom data types, along with full unit tests to ensure correctness.

 ![project image](resources/image1.png)